 Each interviewer will assess you on the four main attributes Google looks for when hiring:

 Role-related knowledge and experience.
 This is often referred to as "RRK" or "RRKE" internally.
 The company wants to make sure that you have the right experience, domain expertise, and competencies for the position you're applying for.
-For instance, if you're applying for an account manager position within Google Cloud, then you'll probably be expected to understand cloud computing products, in addition to account management best practices.
+For more information, take a look at our guide to the Google RRK interview.

 Leadership.
 Google looks for a particular type of leadership called “emergent leadership.”
 You'll typically be working with cross-functional teams at Google, and different team members are expected to step up and lead at different times when their skills or perspective are needed.